artavazdghazaryan/FirebaseApp/README.md

 # FirebaseApp

-Change google-services.json file in app/ direcotry to run the project on your computer.
+Change google-services.json file in app/ directory to run the project on your computer.